 B2B or Not B2B Customer Loyalty?
-No Question.
+No Question

 While marketers, academics and the broader business community focus the bulk of discussion on customer loyalty to B2C applications, there’s no debate that customer loyalty is at least equally important for B2B enterprises.
-The sheer size and ubiquity of consumer loyalty programs contributes mightily to this reality.
+The sheer size and ubiquity of consumer loyalty programs contribute mightily to this reality.
 With US consumers having more than 3.8 billion loyalty program relationships1, there’s a lot of interest in maximizing performance from both the “B” and “C” sides.
 However, many leading companies are leveraging learnings from the B2C loyalty universe into similar success in their B2B efforts.
 As we’ll see, this isn’t counterintuitive.
 Strong loyalty solutions follow the same 3 Brierley Core Principles of Successful Programs whether they are B2B or B2C.

 #1: OFFER a Simple, Compelling Value Proposition